 These traits are evident already wide open and stays remarkably consistent even stopped down.
 This is positive in the way that the performance at wider aperture is already adequate but on the other hand you don’t really gain as much stopping down as you usually do.
 Still contrast is improved across the board and detail is more clearly defined as you reach smaller aperture settings, but in terms of pure resolution it never gets to quite the same impressive levels as can be seen elsewhere.

 Pure resolving power isn’t really where the ZM Sonnar shines.
-I made this image to demonstrate the lens at its weakest.
+This example demonstrates the lens at its weakest.
 As you can probably tell by the crops – detail can come across as subdued and lacking bite at wider apertures and farther distances in particular.
 Still stopping down brings the definition to very acceptable, if not necessarily impressive, overall levels.

-While this might sound like the lens is an unusually poor performer it’s only within the context of comparing to truly excellent lenses the Sonnar really falls behind and then only with regards to the reproduction of finer details.
+So while parts of this might suggest that the ZM Sonnar is a poor performer, it’s only within the context of comparing to truly excellent lenses the Sonnar really falls behind.
+And even then it’s mostly with regards to the reproduction of finer details at farther distances.
 We’re splitting hairs here but for general use you’d be hard pressed to fault it.
 When it’s at its weakest it’s an average performer.
-However the high contrast at lower frequencies still leaves the output satisfying when not simply scrutinizing the details.
+However the high contrast at lower frequencies still leaves the overall output unusually satisfying when not simply scrutinizing the details.

 The colour reproduction is a clear strength of the entire ZM line and the Sonnar is no exception.
 The palette is warm and clearly saturated.
 There’s a subtlety and distinction between close tones and the overall palette is exceptionally appealing.
 The lens is a definite benchmark in this regard.